IntroSDE/introsde/lab03/README.md

 ### Try XPATH to scrape content from a website
 * Get [scraper][7] (chrome only extension)
 * Go to meteotrentino.it
-* Righclick on top of one of the temperatures and click "Scrape Similar”, which scrapes the content on the page using xpath (the HTML document it is also treated like a DOM tree)
+* Righclick on top of one of the temperatures and click "Scrape Similar���, which scrapes the content on the page using xpath (the HTML document it is also treated like a DOM tree)

 ### Other suggested resources